quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/build-commands.md

 ---
 title: Mobile App Build Commands
+desc: The Quasar CLI list of commands when developing or building a hybrid mobile app.
 ---
 [Quasar CLI](/quasar-cli/installation) makes it incredibly simple to develop or build the final distributables from your source code.